mcfrojd/hassio_lovelace_multiremote/README.md

-# McFrojd's Home Assistant Lovelace Multi Remote (needs update since hassio 0.90, adb 0.3.0 and the new androidtv component)
+# McFrojd's Home Assistant Lovelace Multi Remote
+2019-03-21 Updated to work with hassio 0.90, adb 0.3.0 and the new androidtv component

 Lovelace example of my multi remote.

 <p align="center">